-With only 37 graduations a year and 1 programs, agricultural economics & business attracts few students in New Mexico.
+With only 27 graduations a year and 1 programs, Agricultural Economics & Business attracts few students in New Mexico.

-The average cost of an agricultural economics & business degree is $126,729.
+The average cost of an Agricultural Economics & Business degree is $129,482.

 New Mexico State University - Main Campus is among your top options if you're planning on studying Agricultural Economics & Business.
 New Mexico State University - Main Campus offers graduate degrees in agricultural business for those interested in an advanced degree.
-Based in Las Cruces, New Mexico, provides a dependable, suburban experience for scholars.
+It is established in the suburban area of Las Cruces, New Mexico.